 For supporting mission-critical applications in a mobile network system, hybrid checkpointing has been proposed.
-For supporting recent wireless LAN protocols, we classified them into four according to the communication model.
+In order to apply hybrid checkpointing to recent wireless LAN networks, we classified wireless LAN protocols into four types according to the communication model.
 Conventional hybrid checkpoint protocol supports centralized protocols as Bluetooth and cell-dependent infrastructured protocols as IEEE802.11 with an assumption of reliable broadcast.
-However, in CSMA/CA based protocols including IEEE802.11, messages may be lost due to noisy wireless environment and hidden terminal problem.
-In our paper, we propose a newly designed hybrid checkpoint protocol in which lost broadcast messages are detected by pigging back IDs of causally preceding messages and retransmitted according to requests by an access point.
+However, in CSMA/CA based protocols including IEEE802.11, messages may be lost due to noisy wireless environment and a hidden terminal problem.
+In this paper, we propose a newly designed hybrid checkpoint protocol by which lost broadcast messages are detected by pigging back IDs of causally preceding messages and retransmitted according to requests from an access point.